iklevente-zz/RegexValidator/README.md

 **[PayPal](https://www.paypal.me/iklevi)**

 *This project is licensed under the MIT License.
-Made by Ilyó Kovács Levente and the contributors.*
+Made by Ilyó Kovács Levente.*